 Basic guidelines for the anesthesia management of metabolic and bariatric patients Anesthesia testing guidelines.
-BMI > obtain EKG; Other testing needed based on the patient's history and physical.
-Hemodynamic monitoring Sedation Protocol Fluid intake and management NPO guidelines in anesthesia testing guidelines Mobilization and positioning of patients with obesity while under sedation Positioning policy, Safe Patient handling Policy, OR bed and carts policy • Difficult airway management Anesthesia use of intubation scopes along with glidescopes; All patients are asked regarding difficulty with anesthesia; and airway assessment completed by anesthesia team
+BMI > 40 obtain EKG; Other testing needed based on the patient's history and physical.
+Hemodynamic monitoring Sedation Protocol Fluid intake and management NPO guidelines on page 17 of the anesthesia testing guidelines Mobilization and positioning of patients with obesity while under sedation Positioning policy, Safe Patient handling Policy • Difficult airway management Anesthesia use of intubation scopes along with glidescopes; All patients are asked regarding difficulty with anesthesia; and airway assessment completed by anesthesia team